-Kissing the Blarney Stone is one of those iconic things every visitor to Ireland is expected to do, and that is precisely why I didn’t want to do it.
+Kissing the Blarney Stone is one of those iconic things every visitor to Ireland is expected to do, which is precisely why I didn’t want to do it.
 Legend has it that the kiss gives you a little bit of blarney and you’ll become a smooth talker.

 Yeah, right.
-Truth be told, we only had 10 days in Ireland and I wasn’t interested in wasting a day in Blarney on our way to Dingle.
-I didn’t even want to stop in Blarney.
+Truth be told, we only had 10 days in Ireland and I wasn’t interested in wasting a day in Blarney seeing some over-hyped tourist attraction.
+I didn’t even want to stop in Blarney to pee.
 I was convinced that our limited time could be better spent in some less-touristy destination.
 And yet, I knew our son Jimmy wanted to go, so I bit my tongue.

 Getting to Blarney Castle